Table of Contents:

 These are just a few of the many injuries and safety failure scenarios involving negligent acts by CalTrans.
 So merely driving down the lane means potential injuries damages to citizens, vacationers, and other visitors.
 Hence, if you ingress and egress throughout the gigantic Golden State, you are a possible victim.

 Costs you would sue for include a rental car bill that remains unpaid.
 Maybe your insurance doesn’t cover it, for example.
 But prices also include things like hospital and ambulance bills as well.
 So money can run out fast when you are not working and healing up.

 But what if a Caltrans line contractor or agent did not have enough insurance to cover your bills?
 So, for example, what if it is a contractor delivering gravel from another company?
 The answer is that many private companies with minimal insurance get contracts from Caltrans.
 But guess what?
 Just because they work on the transit roads does not necessarily mean that it insulates Caltrans.

-Theorizing, even for a lawyer, is difficult.
+Theorizing, even for a lawyer, is complex.
 Often there are multiple defendants.
 Each one will have their assets and insurance coverage — obviously, the deepest pockets, the better.
 A self-represented plaintiff will likely tank their case.

 Of course, contacting Ehline will help you end your theorizing.
 For example, Caltrans may own or control what you thought was a private parking lot.
 What if the accident took place there?
 Most of all, you can see how quickly a case can become convoluted.
 A lawyer can isolate each issue and identify the rifts and theories.

 So once you have isolated the parties, now you can get on the road to suing.
 Next, we focus on trying to bring you the maximum recompense in a sufficient sum to make you legally whole.
 As discussed, this gets done with a government claim, negotiations, and court most of the time.

 Ehline knows how to do this under the laws of California.
 And even perhaps we can do this under federal regulations.